RianeDev/RuntimeStaticMeshImporter/README.md

  You can take the 'Textures' array from the STMI Object Data (from "Load FBX File") to assign the mesh material textures.

 See the example image for blueprint example.

+If you are having issues with packaging your build/the system complaining about the assimp dll being missing, look in your packaged project for a 'Plugins/RuntimeStaticMeshImporter' folder and follow it until you find the assimp-vc140-mt.dll.
+Copy this and paste it in Project/Binaries/Win64.